 - Does your loved one’s policy cover only the most basic services, or does it cover more than that?

-- Is there a relative prepared to make up the difference if more elaborate arrangement are planned?
+- Is there a relative prepared to make up the difference if more elaborate arrangements are planned?

 Rest assured, the price will be right.
-At Legacy Cremation Services, it is our policy to discuss all arrangements in detail, and provide all financial information about the options you select, up front.
+At Legacy, it is our policy to discuss all arrangements in detail, and provide all financial information about the cremation options you select, up front.
 The price of cremation services and programs can vary considerably, and we want you to know exactly what you’re paying for in advance, as we know this will greatly ease your mind.
 These are the kinds of things we will carefully review with you:

 - Where do you want to have the viewing?
 Viewings can occur at home, at the Legacy premises, at a Masonic lodge, at a VFW, at graveside, or anywhere else you prefer.
 If you are not having a viewing at Legacy, you will not be asked to pay for that.

 - What are the cremation costs?
 Legacy will take the time to explain each step of the process and the costs involved.
 There are a wide range of options available for the cremains, and we will go over all the possibilities and costs in detail.

 - How many services are you planning?
 Some families prefer to have more than one service, and this is absolutely possible.
 We will make sure that you only pay for what you want and we will make sure to include all the cremation costs.

 - What happens if we have multiple viewings or services?
 If this is what you want, Legacy will be sure to inform you of all costs associated with transporting the body.